Why is my underlayment algae growth

 Frequently Asked Questions

-How do I prevent algae growth on my roof underlayment?
+How do I clean algae off my roof underlayment?

 Connect with certified professionals in your area